Differentially Private False Discovery Rate Control: Proving FDR Control Using a Submartingale

 While the proof of Lemma \ref{lm:uniform_int} is deferred to the appendix, the proof of Lemma \ref{lm:d_monotone} is given below. \begin{proof}[Proof of Lemma \ref{lm:d_monotone}] Denote by $U_{(1)} \le \cdots \le U_{(n)} \le U_{(n+1)}$ the order statistics of $n+1$ \iid~uniform random variables on $(0, 1)$.
 Then, $U_{(1)}/U_{(n+1)} \le \cdots \le U_{(n)}/U_{(n+1)}$ are distributed the same as the order statistics of $n$ \iid~uniform random variables on $(0, 1)$ and, moreover, are independent of $U_{(n+1)}$.
 Making use of this fact, we get

 Since the density of $U_{(n+1)}$ is $(n+1) x^n$ for $0 < x < 1$, we readily see that

 This completes the last step in certifying $C_{k}^{(n+1)} \ge C_{k}^{(n)}$. \end{proof}

 Now, we turn to numerically evaluate $C_k$ using the expression \eqref{eq:ck_expe}.
-Although the distribution of each $j/T_j$ is amenable, less is the maximum of $j/T_j$ over $j$.
+Although the distribution of each $j/T_j$ admits an analytical expression, it is however not clear how to calculate the distribution of the maximum of $j/T_j$ over $j$.
 In view of this difficulty, we resort to Monte Carlo simulations, and Figure \ref{fig:maxexp} presents the results that are averaged over $10^4$ independent replicates.
 For instance, $C_2 \approx 2.41, C_3 \approx 1.85 , C_4 \approx 1.65, C_5 \approx 1.54$, and $C_{25} \approx 1.18$.
 In passing, we remark that the estimated values of $C_k$ as a function of $k$ are fairly accurate as indicated by the uniformly short widths of the confidence intervals for all $k$.